- What makes the IDS Project work?

 What ILL Tools are used by the IDS Project?

-The OCLC ILLiad Resource Sharing Management System, Transaction Performance Analysis Module (TPAM), Article Licensing Availability Service (ALIAS), eJournal Availability Service, and Getting It System Toolkit (GIST).
+The OCLC ILLiad Resource Sharing Management System, IDS Logic , Article Licensing Information Availability Service, and Getting It System Toolkit (GIST).

 How does the IDS Project handle borrowing requests?

 The IDS Project handles borrowing requests using the standard ILLiad and OCLC processes.
-We do make certain that the libraries are using custom holdings, Direct Request for loans and the IDS Availability Service for electronic journals.
+We do make certain that the libraries are using custom holdings, Direct Request for loans and the IDS Logic: ALIAS for articles.
+IDS Logic: Borrowing Availability Service also helps improve the borrowing of loans.

 What steps are involved in IDS Project lending?